kubernetes-sigs/ingate/README.md

 ## Community, discussion, contribution, and support

-While we are in transition, we are still using the Ingress NGINX Slack channels and community meetings.

 - Read [`CONTRIBUTING.md`](CONTRIBUTING.md) for information about setting up your environment, the workflow that we expect, and instructions on the developer certificate of origin that we require.
 - Join our Kubernetes Slack channel for developer discussion: [#ingate-dev](https://kubernetes.slack.com/archives/C08EX6HD25B).
-- Submit GitHub issues for any feature enhancements, bugs, or documentation problems.
+- Submit GitHub issues for documentation problems.
-- Open a [discussion](https://github.com/kubernetes-sigs/ingate/discussions) for ideas, announcements and other general topics folks would like to help direct the project.

 ### Code of conduct